PaulMilla/couchbase-mobile-portal/md-docs/_1x/installation/phonegap.md

 }
 ```

-> Tip: To find out what the available methods are, use the `help()` method to print the list of parameters for each endpoint (for example, `client.help()`, `client.database.help()` etc.)

 This code initializes the REST API client with the url passed as a parameter.
 The promise chaining then creates the database and inserts a document.
+To find out what the available methods are, use the `help()` method to print the list of parameters for each endpoint (for example, `client.help()`, `client.database.help()` etc.)

+In the next section, you will write some code to detect if the app is running on a desktop browser (i.e during development) or on the device/emulator.

 To call this method, open **www/js/index.js** and append the following in the `onDeviceReady` method.

 ```javascript
 if (window.cblite) {